eccentrade/eccentrade-node/README.md

 # eccentrade-node
-> Official Node bindings for the Eccentrade API https://developer.eccentrade.com
+> Official JavaScript client for the Eccentrade API https://developer.eccentrade.com.
+Works on both server and client side.

 ## Installation